CExA-project/cexa-kokkos-tutorials/exercises/03_deep_copy/README.md

 ## Step 5: Compute the error between the `mirror` and `mirror_2`

-Use embedded loops to compute the error between the two Views, for instance:
+Use nested loops to compute the error between the two Views, for instance:

 ```cpp
 double error = 0.0;